 - Program:Choral and Sacred Music, Conducting

-Jo-Michael Scheibe chairs the Thornton School of Music’s department of choral and sacred music at the University of Southern California.
-No stranger to the American Choral Director’s Association (ACDA), Scheibe served as National President, Chair of the Past President’s Council, National President Elect (2008-2011), Western Division President (1991-1993), and National Repertoire and Standards Chairperson for Community Colleges (1980-1989).
-Ensembles under his leadership have sung at seven national ACDA conventions, two national conventions of the Music Educators National Conference and at the National Conference of the National Collegiate Choral Organization.
-The USC Thornton Chamber Singers received the 2015 American Prize in Choral Music, performed for the 2015 ACDA National Convention in Salt Lake City (his seventh appearance at that event) and were one of twenty-five choirs selected to perform at the Tenth World Choral Symposium in Seoul, Korea in August 2014.
-The Chamber Singers were recently featured at the 2015 ACDA National Conference in Salt Lake City and won the 2015 American Prize in the college division.
+Jo-Michael Scheibe chairs the Thornton School of Music’s department of Choral and Sacred Music at the University of Southern California.
+An active member of the American Choral Director’s Association (ACDA), Scheibe has served as National President, Chair of the Past President’s Council, National President Elect, Western Division President, and National Repertoire and Standards Chairperson for Community Colleges.
+Under his leadership, the USC Thornton Chamber Singers received the 2015 American Prize in Choral Music, performed for the 2015 ACDA National Convention in Salt Lake City (his seventh appearance at that event) and were one of twenty-five choirs selected to perform at the Tenth World Choral Symposium in Seoul, South Korea in 2014.

 Scheibe returned to USC in 2008 after fifteen years as director of Choral Studies at the University of Miami’s Frost School of Music, as well as previous faculty appointments at Northern Arizona University in Flagstaff (1985–1993), Long Beach City College (1978–1985), Vintage High School in Napa, California, and Huntington Beach High School.
 He received his DMA from the University of Southern California (1985) and his BA and MM degrees from California State University at Long Beach, where he was presented with the distinguished alumnus award.

 Scheibe is in frequent demand nationally and internationally as a clinician, conductor, and adjudicator for choruses at the university, community college, community, and secondary levels.
-Future engagements include international presentations in Shanghai, Bangkok, and Salzburg; national concerts at Orchestra Hall in Chicago and Carnegie Hall in New York City; and university presentations and all-state work across the country.
+Future engagements include international presentations in Shanghai, Bangkok, and Salzburg; national concerts at Orchestra Hall in Chicago and Carnegie Hall in New York City.